 Dual-Speed Focuser Knobs

-Many focusers offer dual-speed adjustment.
-This consists of a setup where a second small knob affixed to one of the focuser knobs operates on a different gear ratio, typically 1:10.
+Many focusers offer dual-speed adjustment, which is a setup where a second small knob, affixed to one of the main focuser knobs, operates on a different gear ratio—typically 1:10.
 Meaning that for every ten rotations of the smaller knob, the larger knob (and thus the focuser) rotates only once.
 This setup provides a finer degree of control.